Research and programs

-Find out about projects that Northern Arizona University and students pursuing degrees in archaeology have been involved in.
+Explore projects that anthropology faculty and students have been involved in.

 The Cerro Jazmin Archaeological Project integrates archaeological and geomorphological methods to map and study the site of Cerro Jazmin, a top-tier Prehispanic urban center that was inhabited between 300 B.C. and A.D.
 1400.
 The project, which takes place in the Mixteca Alta region of Oaxaca, Mexico seeks to expand our understanding of urbanism and how Prehispanic urban centers functioned and impacted their surrounding landscape.